 This is Japan's first youth climate lawsuit.
-The plaintiffs assert that the defendants (the main operators of power utilities are Japan's highest emitters, accounting for about 40% of energy-derived CO2 emissions) have a legal obligation to reduce emissions as required by international consensus (as confirmed at Paris Agreement, COP26 and 65% by 2035) based on science that calls for limiting the global temperature rise to 1.5°C (Synthesis Report of IPCC Sixth Assessment Report), and the plaintiffs demand that the defendants perform their legal obligations.
+The plaintiffs assert that the defendants (the main operators of power utilities are Japan's highest emitters, accounting for about 40% of energy-derived CO2 emissions) have a legal obligation to reduce emissions as required by international consensus (as confirmed at Paris Agreement, COP26 Glasgow Climate Pact, and COP28 UAE Consensus - a 48% reduction in CO2 emissions relative to 2019 by 2030, and 65% by 2035) based on science that calls for limiting the global temperature rise to 1.5°C (Synthesis Report of IPCC Sixth Assessment Report), and the plaintiffs demand that the defendants perform their legal obligations.